vitessio/website/content/en/docs/19.0/user-guides/schema-changes/managed-online-schema-changes.md

 ## ddl_strategy

-You will set either `@@ddl_strategy` session variable, or `--ddl_strategy` command line flag, to control your schema migration strategy, and specifically, to enable and configure online DDL.
+You will either set `vtgate` `--ddl_strategy` command line flag value, or will override it with the `@@ddl_strategy` session variable, or use the `vtctldclient` --ddl-strategy` flag to control your schema migration strategy, and specifically, to enable and configure online DDL.
 Details in [DDL Strategies](../ddl-strategies).
 A quick overview:

 - The value `"vitess"` instructs Vitess to run an `ALTER TABLE` online DDL via `VReplication`.
 This is the preferred method.
 - The value `"gh-ost"` instructs Vitess to run an `ALTER TABLE` online DDL via `gh-ost`.